Palmer Luckey’s new defense company Anduril looks interested in AR and VR on the battlefield

 Anduril’s other areas of focus include computer vision, sensor fusion, distributed computing infrastructure, optics and camera systems, LIDAR and RADAR systems, robotics, automation and aeronautical design, according to a job posting that TechCrunch reported in July.

-For soldiers in combat, AR could offer vital real-time information — or “battlefield awareness” — with the kind of heads up displays that are ubiquitous in military video games to show ammunition, weapon selection and target information.
+For soldiers in combat, AR could offer vital real-time information — or “battlefield awareness” — with the kind of heads-up displays that are ubiquitous in military video games to show ammunition, weapon selection and target information.
 Off the battlefield, affordable, readily available virtual reality devices could allow for everything from lifelike mission simulation to drone targeting.

 Some of this is well underway, of course.
 Just this summer, U.S. Navy gunnery sailors tested augmented reality headsets for battle purposes.
 “The headset is wirelessly connected to a tablet, which the officer uses to direct the gunner’s attention toward targets, and to start or stop firing,” Defense One reported.
 “Cues and other information — infrared imagery, distances to targets — appear in a heads-up display projected on the visor.”
 The Office of Naval Research has been digging into consumer VR since 2015 in its Battlespace Exploitation of Mixed Reality (BEMR) lab, depicted above in the header image, and similar projects are in development in other wings of the U.S. military.